Shou/boolean-like/README.md

 ```haskell
 (>&>) :: Andlike a => a -> a -> a
 ```
+Flipped version of '<&<'.
+Returns the leftmost argument on both success or failure.

 ```haskell
 (>|>) :: Orlike a => a -> a -> a
 ```
+Flipped version of '<|<'.
+Returns the leftmost argument on both success or failure.

 ```haskell
 andHead :: (Andlike a, Falsifier a, Foldable t) => t a -> a
 ```
+Returns the first element on success of all values.

 ```haskell
 andLast :: (Andlike a, Falsifier a, Foldable t) => t a -> a